 Ziagen (abacavir) Disease Interactions

-There is 1 disease interaction with Ziagen (abacavir):
+There are 2 disease interactions with Ziagen (abacavir):

 Nrtis (Includes Ziagen) ↔ Hepatotoxicity

 Severe Potential Hazard, Moderate plausibility